szabgab/rust.code-maven.com/slides/rust/stdin.md

 ## Exercise: STDIN rectangle
 {id: exercise-stdin-rectangle}

-* Ask the use for the length and the width of a rectangle and print the area and the circumference to the screen.
+* Ask the user for the length and the width of a rectangle and print the area and the circumference to the screen.

+## Exercise: STDIN circle
+{id: exercise-stdin-circle}

+* Ask the user for the radius of a circle and print the area and the circumference to the screen.

-## Exercis: STDIN calculator
+## Exercise: STDIN calculator
 {id: exercise-stdin-calculator}

 * The program will ask the user for a number, and for an operator(+, -, /, *) and for another number.